 - Enter community college courses completed during summer terms.

-- Enter placement exams (e.g., CLEP) where college credit.
+- Enter placement exams (e.g., CLEP) where college credit was awarded.

 PharmCAS will verify your self-reported courses against your official transcripts and will report any discrepancies to your selected programs.
 PharmCAS will not enter your courses for you.
 PharmCAS will return your application to you for corrections or explanation if it identifies a significant number of course discrepancies or omissions.
 If you fail to properly enter all of your courses when you first submit your application or do not make corrections as requested, your application will be delayed in processing and you may jeopardize your chances for admission.